openplans/openblock-old/docs/install/aws.rst

 "ec2-50-17-54-xyz.compute-1.amazonaws.com".
 Paste or type that into your browser, and you should see the OpenBlock front page.

+If the connection times out, make sure your security group allows connecting to port 80.

-(Until you finish configuration and data loading, it'll have some boring defaults, such as the title "OpenBlock: Your City", and there will be no locations and no news.)
+Until you finish configuration and data loading, your site will have some boring defaults, such as the title "OpenBlock: Your City", and there will be no locations and no news.

 What You Have